Boston, MA, USA

 Current interests include research and development in the field of low temperature plasmas and plasma materials processing.
-Some time is devoted to development of simulation software such as 2D and 3D feature profile codes simulating materials processing at the micron level, taking into account real geometry and various collisional and chemical processes (Monte Carlo simulations), as well as software utilizing 2D and 3D finite element methods.
+Some time is devoted to development of simulation software such as 2D and 3D feature profile codes simulating materials processing at the micron and nano scales, taking into account real geometry and various collisional and chemical processes (via Monte Carlo simulations), as well as software utilizing 2D and 3D finite element methods.

 Paul is a U.S. citizen and a member of the American Physical Society and American Vacuum Society.
 He submitted over 15 U.S. patents, and is an author or co-author of over 100 publications in refereed scientific journals and conference proceedings.

 (You will need Acrobat Reader to view documents in PDF format.
 A free copy of Acrobat Reader can be downloaded from Adobe's Web Site)